 If you have an idea of what you want to practice (school social work, private therapy practice, administration), you may want to look for a program that offers specific coursework in your area of interest.

-If you’re not sure about the area of practice you would like to pursue in the future, you should research some of the different concentrations to see what is more appealing to you.
+If you’re not sure about the area of practice you would like to pursue in the future, you should research some of the different concentrations in social work to see what is more appealing to you.
 You might also want to consider looking into the potential salary of a social worker and employment statistics near your location.

 Some programs will offer coursework in various concentrations, which will allow you to take classes and see what interests you most while you earn your degree.
 Some of the different types of concentrations you might consider are: